-In between, there are real estate projects that might have defined uses but no guaranteed tenants, whether it’s an office, industrial or multifamily residential building.
+In between, there are real estate projects that might have defined uses but no guaranteed tenants, whether it’s an office, build-to-suit, industrial or multifamily residential building.
 Like speculative projects, the design is not necessarily uniform, and it’s up to the developers to manage zoning, permitting and other regulatory issues, as well as securing tenants.
 Because of that burden, these projects are likely to face challenges during all stages of the development timeline, starting with predevelopment research and due diligence, and through construction and operation.

 “We’ve seen a couple of projects that were started in 2016 that are still not finished or are just getting finished now,” Perl said.
 But “typically, [for] your standard multi-family building… it will probably take about 12 months.”